 This feature originally ran in 2015.
-We’re resurrecting it for the 25th anniversary of the show’s American debut.
+We’re resurrecting it for the premiere of Nickelodeon’s reboot mini-series.

 Welcome to Dissected, where we disassemble a large body of work in the abstract.
 It’s exact science by way of a few beers.
 For Halloween, we revisit the show that first instilled in us a love for scary stories: Are You Afraid of the Dark?